Home

 Chocolate Cake by Machado

-Two pugs eyeing chocolate cake
+Two pugs and chocolate cake

 Note: Although dogs are the most susceptible, chocolate toxicity also affects cats, horses, birds, rodents and reptiles.